mrazam110/PhotoApp/README.md

 - MVVM-C was used in this project
 - In unit test, mock network layer was used to get the data from json file but for app development normal network request has been consumed
 - Unit test for `DummyPhotoRepository` was written to showcase
+- Small and frequent commits approach is used while developing and designing the code and architecture

 ### What can further be done
 - ActivityIndicator can be added on `DummyPhotosListViewController` and `DummyPhotoDetailViewController` to show that data is fetching from server